openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 <{{examples/response/id_token_ref_vp_token.json}}

-A `descriptor_map` element MAY also contain a `path_nested` element refering to the actual credential carried in the respective verifiable presentation.
+A `descriptor_map` element MAY also contain a `path_nested` element referring to the actual credential carried in the respective verifiable presentation.

 This is an example of a `vp_token` containing multiple verifiable presentations,